KavyaVee00/CS-5004-Theory/README.md

 Despite treating them as Camera objects, the specific methods in the child classes are executed and this is all thanks to polymorphism.
 This means that each camera behaves according to its specific type even though we interact with them through the Camera interface.

 Both composition and inheritance are mechanisms for building relationships between classes, but they serve different purposes.
-To summarize, inheritance is more all about code reuse and specialization through an "is-a" relationship.
+To summarize, inheritance is more all about code reuse and specialization through an "is a" relationship.
 So how like a "circle is a shape" sort of thing.
-Composition on the other hand is more has-a" relationship.
+Composition on the other hand is more has a" relationship.
 Like how a "car has a wheel".
 It's more about like what it has instead of what it is.
 It's more about being flexible.

 But there are problems that come with inheritance.